cooliver81/yulPoint/README.md

 Facial recognition app, our implementation will include recognizing when someone is fatigued and recommending a break or a coffee with a popup notification.
 We will use opencv to use the webcam.
+Includes a database to track events and times.

 Potential:
 This app could be further developped to include other possiblilities such as